The Basics: Overview

 A moderate amount of alcohol means:

-- Up to 1 drink in a day for women
+- 1 drink or less in a day for women

 What is 1 drink equal to?